Updates & Upgrades

-When the next major is released it's possible to upgrade your license, which can be done in-app.
-Upgrading a license validates your license for the major that is available at the time of purchase, plus all to-be-released updates 12 months in the future.
+When the next major is released it's possible to extend your license, which can be done in-app.
+Extending a license validates your license for the major that is available at the time of purchase, plus all to-be-released updates 12 months in the future.

-Let's say we found a bug in 20.2 in September 2020 and released a fix for it as a minor: 20.2.1.
-If you haven't upgraded your license in the meantime, you'll still receive this update.
+- Let's say we found a bug in 20.2 in September 2020 and released a fix for it as a minor: 20.2.1.
+If you haven't extended your license in the meantime, you'll still receive this update.

-Then, Apple releases a new macOS on Oct 10, 2020.
-Your non-upgraded license does not support it, so you might want to upgrade now, or chose to ignore the warning.
+- Then, Apple releases a new macOS on Oct 10, 2020.
+Your non-extended license does not support it, so you might want to extend now, or chose to ignore the warning.

-Let's say you upgrade your license on 1-5-2020 when your license still has 30 days of updates left.
+- Let's say you extend your license on 1-5-2020 when your license still has 30 days of updates left.
 Those are taken into account, and your license now receives updates until 1-6-2021.

-Or, maybe you didn't upgrade in 2020 at all (which is completely fine by us, by the way).
+- Or, maybe you didn't extend in 2020 at all (which is completely fine by us, by the way).
 On Jan 30th, 2021 we released 21.1 which has a feature you like to use.
-When upgrading that same day, your license is immediately eligible for 21.1 and will receive updates until 30-1-2022.
+When extending that same day, your license is immediately eligible for 21.1 and will receive updates until 30-1-2022.

 Note: there's no price difference between upgrading an expired license versus a non-expired license.